hczhu/TickerTick-API/README.md

 - All endpoints have a rate limit of __10 requests per minute__ from the same IP address.
 This is enforced by the service.
 More precisely, an IP will be blocked for one minute if more than 10 requests are sent within any one minute time window.
 - You are welcome to file an issue if you see any problem, like irrelevant stories.

 > :warning: An IP address has a rate limit of __10 requests per minute__.
-Contact `mail AT tickertick.com` if you need a high request rate.
+Contact `mail AT tickertick.com` if you need a higher request rate.

 ## Get stock news feed API
 This API returns a feed of the lastest news stories relevant to the query in reverse chronological order.